excalith/excalith-start-page/README.md

 ## Features

 - Quickly filter links by typing in the prompt.
-Hitting `Enter` will open all filtered links at once
+Hitting <kbd>Enter</kbd> will open all filtered links at once
 - If nothing filtered, the text in prompt will use the default search engine for searching your input
 - Launch websites directly from the prompt.
 Just type the URL (ie. `github.com`)
 - Search websites with custom commands.
 For example, type `s some weird bug` to search StackOverflow for `some weird bug`